I’ve been investing in YouTube video production for my business since 2017.

-- A thumbnail (always design a custom video thumbnail to stand out — I use my team at Express Writers for design) — I first take these on my iPhone, then I send it to my designer at Express Writers.
-Here's how that turns out (AMAZING!).
-Hire us to create your thumbnail for $45.
+- A thumbnail (always create a custom video thumbnail to stand out!
+DIY if you have the skill, or hire a graphic designer) — I first take these on my iPhone, then I send it to my designer.
+Here’s how that turns out (AMAZING!).

 - Pick a day/time to schedule your video (let YouTube suggest the time)

 - Tags (very important!
 Your main keyword should be the first tag, and your synonymous keywords the secondary tags — have 10 or 15 total)

 - Upload Closed Captions, or CC — very important (use my suggested provider on Fiverr if you don’t have a transcriptionist, see next section)

 My Personal Video Production Resources & Partners (Who I Hire!)